christian-helms/nine-linked-rings/teleoperation/README.md

 # Nine Linked Rings Teleoperation

-Streamlined teleoperation workflow for the Nine Linked Rings puzzle using ManusVive hand tracking and Vive trackers.
+Teleoperation workflow for the Nine Linked Rings puzzle using ManusVive hand tracking and Vive trackers with XR support via the Apple Vision Pro.

 ## Overview

-This package provides a focused teleoperation setup for controlling a robotic **left** hand attached to a robotic arm to manipulate the Nine Linked Rings puzzle.
+This package provides a focused teleoperation setup for controlling a robotic hand attached to a robotic arm to manipulate the Nine Linked Rings puzzle.
 It uses:

 - **ManusVive Device**: Left Manus glove + Vive tracker for hand and wrist tracking
-- **Retargeter**: Converts hand tracking data to robot commands
+- **Retargeter**: Converts hand tracking data with absolute wrist poses to control commands for the robotic hand and arm actuation commands, using a hand retargeter and SE3 task space impedance controller, respectively.
 - **Recording System**: Saves demonstrations for imitation learning

 ## Setup

 ### Hardware Prerequisitess

 1. Manus Gloves, e.g., Metagloves Pro.
-Only the left one is really needed.
+Only one is really needed / needs to be turned on.

 2. One HTC Vive tracker 3.0 and at least 1 x SteamVR Base Station, preferably two of them (configured at different channels).